Skip Breadcrumb Links

 As a permanent resident, you may travel outside Canada after you arrive.
 However, you must meet certain residency obligations to maintain your status as a permanent resident.

 This means that you can spend a total of up to 3 years outside of Canada during a 5-year period.
-However, if you leave the country for an extended period of time, it is up to you to prove to Citizenship and Immigration Canada that you will be able to meet your residency requirements.
+However, if you have been a permanent resident for less than 5 years and decide to leave the country for an extended period of time, it is up to you to prove to IRCC that you will be able to meet your residency requirements.

 If you are outside Canada for extended periods of time, you can accumulate residency days if you are:

-- Travelling with a Canadian spouse or common-law partner, or are a child accompanying a parent, or
+- Travelling with a Canadian spouse or common-law partner, or are a child under 19 years of age accompanying a parent, or

-- Employed on a full-time basis by a Canadian business or the Public Service of Canada, or
+- Employed on a full-time basis by a Canadian business or the Public Service of Canada and are assigned a position outside of Canada, or

 - The spouse, common-law partner or child of a permanent resident who is outside Canada and who is employed on a full-time basis by a Canadian business or the Public Service of Canada.